fabiofelipe131/found-ip-dns-by-domain-excel/README.md

-# found-ip-by-domain-excel
+# found-ip-dns-by-domain-excel

-Quickly search for IPs from domain names listed on excel.
+Quickly search for IPs e NS from domain names listed on excel.

+Master @renan's original project can be found at the following link:
+	link do git hub

+This project is an implementation of DNS lookup.

+In this project the socket is used to generate the IP and dnspython to generate the NS

 ## Requirements